scott-anderson-wc/cs210pub/assignments/a05/tile_game.md

 });
 ```

-The reason is because the animation takes *time* (say, 600ms), and the
+The before value is printed twice because the animation takes *time* (say,
-console.log happens *immediately* after the animation *begins*.
-So, the
+600ms), and the second console.log happens *immediately* after the
-value that we label "after" is unchanged from the "before" value.
+animation *begins*.
+So, the value that we label "after" is unchanged from
+the "before" value.

 So, what to do?
 You can supply a callback function that is invoked after
-the animation completes:
+the animation completes.
+The following prints the correct "after" value:

 <button id="growButton2">Grow</button>
 <button id="white_rabbit">White_Rabbit</button>